Dynamic cosmography of the local Universe: Laniakea and five more watershed superclusters: Attractors and Repellers

 \section{Attractors and Repellers}

 The methodology described above has been applied to both reconstructions obtained from CF4 individual galaxies and CF4 groups.
 Structures identified as basins of attraction and repulsion in each reconstruction are listed in the first column of Table \ref{tab:basins} along with their volume in units of 10$^6$ (Mpc $h^{-1}$)$^3$ in columns 5 and 9, and with the supergalactic cartesian coordinates of the respective attractors and repellers in Mpc $h^{-1}$, in columns 2 to 4 and 6 to 8.
 The respective attractors are plotted as black spheres in Figure \ref{fig:Vattractors} with their associated basin of attraction, annotated with the name of the corresponding structure.
 The reconstruction from CF4 galaxies is shown on the top panel, and the reconstruction from CF4 groups is shown on the bottom panel.
 The orientation of the two visualizations is given by the red, green, and blue arrows of length 50 Mpc $h^{-1}$, directed along the supergalactic cartesian SGX, SGY and SGZ axes respectively and located at the center of the reconstructed cube.
 We recall the reader that the 4 levels of isosurfaces ranging from white to dark red are displaying the reconstructed overdensity field, while streamlines represent the related peculiar velocity field.
 Additionally, for a sense of clarity, streamlines are computed by considering only voxels that are part of all basins of attraction as seed points, allowing to focus on basins identified in the velocity field and remove extra noise caused by streamlines going out of the computational box (hence not part of any basin).
 For each basin of attraction, the streamlines are nicely converging towards their respective core attractor.
+Additionally, Figure \ref{fig:slice} shows a SGX-SGY slice, centered on SGZ = 0 Mpc $h^{-1}$, of the overdensity field associated to the velocity field reconstructed from CF4 distances of galaxies (left) and groups (right).
+The overlapping contours represent the gravitational basins, obtained from the tessellation of the velocity field into basins of attraction (filled contours without borders), and basins of repulsion (empty contours with borders), along with the names of each associated structure.